 As to make it faster and easier, I added links to products available on Amazon in case you are interested to make olive oil at home and are looking for the right tools:

-- Eight cup food processor bowl provides perfect, even chopping and makes up to 2 pounds of dough in...
+- FOOD PROCESSING: 8-cup food processor bowl provides perfect, even chopping and makes up to 2 pounds...

 - Blender and olive pitter is the most needed kitchen tools for olive oil making at home